AS 1215: Audit Documentation

 .03 Audit documentation is reviewed by members of the engagement team1A performing the work and might be reviewed by others.
 Reviewers might include, for example:

-- Internal and external inspection teams that review documentation to assess audit quality and compliance with auditing and related professional practice standards; applicable laws, rules, and regulations; and the auditor's own quality control policies.
+5. Internal and external inspection teams that review documentation to assess audit quality and compliance with applicable professional and legal requirements1B and the auditor’s own quality control policies and procedures.

 Audit Documentation Requirement